 Where to Find Hutongs in Beijing

-Although tours of the hutongs are available, I chose to explore them without being on a time limit.
+Look on a Google map, and the hutongs are marked with Hu Tong or Aly, typically connecting to the centre of the hutongs.
 Big blue signs point the way on the main streets (highlighting the hutong neighbourhood name), and red signs on the wall will mark the specific hutong street you are entering.

 When you stroll through the tiny lanes, a map isn’t needed (nor would it be that helpful); getting lost is all part of the fun, and as the hutongs are set on a grid system it’s not hard to get back out.